Not as though I had already attained, either were already perfect: but I follow after, if that I may

-THE SOLEMN LEAGUE AND
+THE SOLEMN LEAGUE AND COVENANT:

-EXHORTATION BY THE WESTMINSTER
+BY THE WESTMINSTER ASSEMBLY.

 IF the power of religion or solid reason, if loyalty to the king and piety to their native country, or love to themselves and natural affection to their posterity, if the example of men touched with a deep sense of all these, or extraordinary success from God thereupon, can awaken an embroiled, bleeding remnant to embrace the sovereign and only means of their recovery, there can be no doubt but this solemn league and covenant will find, wheresoever it shall be tendered, a people ready to entertain it with all cheerfulness and duty.